Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 3: Contact the landlord

-After you find apartments you like, contact the landlord now.
-Here are ways to improve your chances:
+When you find an apartment you like, contact the landlord. **Do not wait.** Listings get hundreds of messages in the first hour.
+Most listings disappear after a few minutes.[^26]

+To improve your chances...

 - **Speak or write in German**
     You get more responses if you write in German.
 If you don't speak German, use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to write your message.